-For Example: Every single Native Black American that we have talked to about this issue thinks that clearly identifying “Black American descendants of U.S. slavery” as the only eligible recipients is a good idea.
+For Example: Every single Black American Freedman that we have talked to about this issue thinks that clearly identifying “Black American descendants of United States chattel slavery” as the only eligible recipients is a good idea.
 They also think that the elimination of the racial wealth gap as a core target is a good idea.
 They [the people] definitely think that the prioritization of cash payments is a good idea.
 Yep.
-And ninety five percent of those same people are vehemently opposed to Black immigrants or immigrant citizen descendants receiving the benefits of – or shaping any part of a Native Black American reparations program (“How does that happen?”
+And ninety five percent of those same people are vehemently opposed to Black immigrants or immigrant citizen descendants receiving the benefits of – or possibly shaping, managing, or administering any part of an American Freedmen reparations program (“How does that happen?”
 They ask.).

 And specificity is not xenophobic or nativist.
 Specificity is a necessary component in any justice demand.
 Ask CARICOM (we will get into that later).
 Ask any decent class-action specialist attorney.
 Ask ANY licensed attorney.
+Let’s make sense.
 We do not see anything unreasonable or out of place regarding legitimate inputs from those who are directly supposed to benefit from this bill.
 Those are the affected.
-Those are the specifically deprived and uniquely rightful citizens.
+Those are the specifically injured – deprived and uniquely rightful citizens.

 The other thing: “If The NAARC/N’COBRA Axis is composed of folks that are such ‘experts’ on reparations – why is this issue taking so ‘decades long’ for these so ‘long-standing’ organizations to so accomplish?
 If ever?
 What is taking so long?”

 First Example – Second Paragraph